tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 [Docker](https://www.docker.com/) is the most common (and is also open-source) version of containerisation, i.e. a form of virtualisation where applications run in isolated **containers**, while using a shared operating system (Linux in Docker's case).

 ### What are containers?
- <cite>"A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another"[1]</cite>.
+ <cite>"A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another" [^1]</cite>.

  Hence, everything that is needed to run your project (e.g. python, R, packages...) is encapsulated and isolated into a container.
 This container is abstracted from the host operating system (OS) with only access to the binaries, libraries, configuration and dependencies that are built into such a container.